m-rithik/VTOP-UI-Revamp/README.md

 # VTOP UI Revamp

-Extension for VIT Vellore student portal VTOP (https://vtop.vit.ac.in) Open PR to make it better and do expect bugs.
+- Extension for VTOP - A VIT Vellore student portal (https://vtop.vit.ac.in)
+- Open PR to make it better and do expect bugs.